We partner with Peapod on our CSA program

 What can I expect to get in my weekly box?

-You will receive seasonal, organic, and heirloom vegetables along with available herbs and occasional fruit.
+You will receive local seasonal heirloom vegetables along with available herbs and occasional fruit.
 We strive to supply members with just the right amount of fresh produce so finishing your box doesn't become a chore.
 You can view a likely assortment of items on our crop / variety detail page.

 What is an heirloom vegetable?

 Heirloom vegetables are specialty varieties where the seeds have been passed down for at least 50 years.
 Many of the heirloom vegetables that are still available are in danger of becoming extinct.
 By committing to grow these varieties we hope to help preserve these rare and delicious vegetables.